-TargetPropertySet can be left blank, but in that case TargetProperty (see below) must be an integer property ID in the range 0x0000-0x7FFF.
+TargetPropertySet can be left blank but TargetProperty must be an integer property ID in the range 0x0000-0x7FFF.

 TargetProperty: Name of the corresponding MAPI property in Exchange.
-A hexadecimal userproperty value will be created in Exchange on each migrated mail message or contact with the Notes property, which will hold the value.
-The hexadecimal values of the created properties will be reported in the log (search for "custom attr" in the log file).
+A hexadecimal userproperty value is created in Exchange on each migrated mail message or contact with the Notes property which holds the value.
+The hexadecimal values of the created properties are reported in the log (search for "custom attr" in the log file).

-If TargetPropertySet (above) is left blank, this TargetProperty value must be specified as a 16bit integer in the range 0x0000-0x7FFF that is not already defined for some other MAPI property.
+If TargetPropertySet is left blank, this TargetProperty value must be specified as a 16-bit integer in the range 0x0000-0x7FFF that is not already defined for some other MAPI property.

-TargetPropertyType: The data type of the MAPI property, which must logically correspond to the data type used in Notes.
+TargetPropertyType: The data type of the MAPI property which must logically correspond to the data type used in Notes.
 Valid values are: STRING, MV_STRING, LONG, SYSTIME, BOOLEAN.

-Also, "PT" may be prepended to any of the five types above, so valid values include PT_STRING, PT_MV_STRING, etc.
+Also, "PT" can be prepended to any of the five types so valid values include PT_STRING, PT_MV_STRING, etc.